tri2820/decai/README.md

 # Decai - Decentralized AI

-Decai is a peer-to-peer application protocol tailored for AI services.
+Decai is a peer-to-peer application protocol designed for AI services.
 It facilitates a network where participants are categorized as clients, who request services, or servers, who provide them.
 The services range from simple tasks like image classification and text completion to more complex applications such as chatbots and AI-driven stock trading algorithms.

 At its core, Decai utilizes zero-knowledge proofs (ZKPs) to prove and verify the execution of a specific AI model with given inputs.
 This technology enables a fully decentralized and trustless environment for AI services.